openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Ungraded.rst

 subsection in the selected section.

 .. image:: ../images/ungraded_subsection_selection.png
- :alt: A screen shot of a chart with one bar, for the subsection in the
+ :alt: A chart with only one bar, for the sinlge subsection with ungraded content.
-     selected section

 The Subsection Submissions report on this page provides the number of ungraded problems in each subsection and the aggregate number of correct and incorrect